markusbkk/vuex/docs/guide/plugins.md

 })
 ```

-The logger file can also be included directly via a `<script>` tag, and will expose the `createVuexLogger` function globally.

-Note the logger plugin takes state snapshots, so use it only during development.
+> Note the logger plugin takes state snapshots, so use it only during development.